MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/macros-for-ole-db-provider-templates.md

 #### <a name="remarks"></a>Osservazioni

-Per ulteriori informazioni, vedere la [classe IDBSchemaRowsetImpl](../../data/oledb/idbschemarowsetimpl-class.md).
+Per ulteriori informazioni, vedere [Classe IDBSchemaRowsetImpl](../../data/oledb/idbschemarowsetimpl-class.md).

 ### <a name="schema_entry"></a><a name="schema_entry"></a>SCHEMA_ENTRY